Sun Tzu, the Art of War - 孫子兵法

 Sun Wu and modern business world

 Sunzi was a heroic general in ancient China.
 To forward his experiences in warfare he wrote a book.
-Although, the Art of War was written more than 2,500 years ago, many of the strategies and wisdom captured in the book are timeless and they are still relevant and applicable in today’s business environment, the Art of War interpreted for business.
+Although, his book the Art of War was written more than 2,500 years ago, many of the strategies and wisdom captured in the book are timeless and they are still relevant and applicable in today’s business environment.

 Read about the SunTzuArt.com to find out how SunTzuArt.com protects your privacy and cookies, how to advertise on the SunTzuArt.com.